You Are Here:Home » Apple Varieties

 Large size; firm, sweet and juicy; dark red and elongated.
 Excellent in salads; not recommended for cooking.

-Available during the winter months, this apple is a cross between the Golden Delicious and the Jonathan.
+Available during Winter through Summer.
+This apple is a cross between the Golden Delicious and the Jonathan.
 Tangy sweet flavour with a crisp and juicy texture.
 Ideal for fresh eating, in salads or baking.
 Pairs particularly well with sharp cheddars and blue cheeses.

 Sweet and tangy.
 A popular choice in Europe.
 One of the oldest Ontario varieties.
 Great as a fresh snack; ideal for pie filling and applesauce, too.